crypto7world/btc-heritage/README.md

 - [x] Add support for hardware wallets:
   - [x] Ledger ([ledger.com](https://www.ledger.com/))
   - [ ] ~~Trezor~~ (unfortunately Taproot script paths not supported currently) ([trezor.io](https://trezor.io/))
-- [ ] Capability for the CLI to use a user-provided Bitcoin Core or Electrum node instead of the service
+- [x] Capability for the wallet library to use a custom Bitcoin Core or Electrum node instead of the service
-- [ ] Create a GUI Heritage wallet tool (see [btcherit.com][heritage-wallet-service], the online service born from this lib in the time being)
+- [ ] Create a GUI Heritage wallet tool (see [btcherit.com][heritage-wallet-service], the online service in the time being)
 - [ ] Add support for MultiSig N-of-M Heir to allow kind-of inheritance sharing
 - [ ] Add lightning support
 - [ ] Eliminate dependency to BDK